Phumzakose/schools-nosql-workshop/readme.md

 Once in `mongosh` use the `show dbs` command to see all the databases.

 Switch to the schools database using `use schools`.
 Note your db prompt on the left should change to `schools`.
-The `show dbs` command will not show the database yet.
-It will only be shown once we insert data into the database.
+The `show dbs` command will not show the `schools` database yet as it has not been created yet.
+It will only be shown once we insert data into the database - at which point the database will be created.

 ## Create the subject collection